burgerga/INTOXICOM_Workshop_1/paper/paper.md

 but work is mostly manual.

 The third challenge is a general incompleteness of ontologies.
-Finding ontology terms to be used for annotation of research output is non-trivial whle the translation of ontology terms to identifiers are key to data consistency and interoperability.
+Finding ontology terms to be used for annotation of research output is non-trivial whIle the translation of ontology terms to identifiers are key to data consistency and interoperability.
 As examples of this challenge the ontological annotation of biological assays and composite nanoamterials were discussed.